 Thinking Beyond the Text

 As a reader engages in “Thinking Beyond the Text,” he or she is using their own thought processes to gain understanding of the text.
 They synthesize new information by comparing it to and building upon what they already know.
-They make inferences from prior knowledge, and they make connections to their personal experiences or to other texts they have encountered.
+They make inferences from prior knowledge, and they make connections to their personal experiences or to other texts they’ve encountered.

 Thinking About the Text